AstrolabeProject/vos/README.md

 ### Prepare the local deployment directory

 In this initial version of the VO Server, all data and images reside on your local host machine.
-To setup the server, you must first create the data and link to the images. **The data directory and images links must be created  in the working directory for this project** (i.e. the directory into which you checked out this project):
+To setup the server, you must first create the data and link to the images. **The data directory and images links must be created  in the working directory for this project** (i.e. the directory into which you checked out this project).

+Create a link (named `images`) to an existing directory of JWST images and catalogs on your local disk:
 ```
-    > ln -s /path/to/directory/containing/your/images ./images
+    > ln -s path/to/directory/containing/your/images images
 ```

+####

-### Deploy the VO Server
+### Start and stop the VO Server

-To deploy the Astrolabe VO Server use the Docker `stack deploy` command:
+To run the Astrolabe VO Server use the Docker `stack deploy` command:
 ```
     > docker stack deploy -c docker-compose.yml vos
 ```